The Tax Brief real effective rates for 111+ countries — bi-weekly, free.

 UK Self Assessment Tax Return: Guide for Expats 2026

-Quick Answer: UK Self Assessment (SA) deadline: 31 January (online) for the previous April-to-April tax year.
-Expats must file if they are UK resident with foreign income, have UK income above Β£100,000, or claim the remittance basis.
-Key reliefs: personal allowance Β£12,570, remittance basis for non-domiciled residents, double tax treaty credits.
+UK Self Assessment (SA) deadline: 31 January (online) for the previous April-to-April tax year.
+Expats must file if they are UK resident with foreign income, have UK income above £100,000, or previously used the non-dom remittance basis.
+Key reliefs: personal allowance £12,570, the FIG regime (for new UK arrivals from April 2025 — 4-year exemption on all foreign income and gains), double tax treaty credits.
+Note: the remittance basis was abolished from 6 April 2025 and replaced by the FIG (Foreign Income and Gains) regime.

 Key Facts